A categorical invariant for cubic threefolds: A higher dimensional example: cubic fourfolds containing a plane

-\subsection{A higher dimensional example: cubic fourfolds containing a plane}
+\section{A higher dimensional example: cubic fourfolds containing a plane}

-Let us consider now the case of cubic fourfolds.
-The richer geometry of these varieties allows one to give a geometric incarnation of the triangulated category $\cat{T}_Y$ sitting inside the derived category $\Db(Y)$.
+The geometric interest of the non-trivial part in the semi-orthogonal decomposition of the derived category of cubic hypersurfaces can be made apparent in dimension $4$.
+In this section we treat the case of (generic) cubic fourfolds containing a plane proving, by completely different means, some generalization of Theorem \ref{conj:Kuzne3folds}.

 To be precise, let $Y\subseteq\PP^5$ be a smooth cubic fourfold containing a plane $P$.
 The projection from $P$ yields a rational map $\pi:Y\dasharrow\PP^2$ and the blow-up of $P$ gives a quadric fibration $\pi':\kq\to\PP^2$ whose fibres are singular along a sextic $C\subseteq\PP^2$.
 The double cover $S$ of $\PP^2$ ramified along such a curve is a K3 surface.
-The cubic fourfolds containing a plane that we will study according to \cite{Kuz3} are those satisfying the following additional hypothesis: \begin{itemize} \item[($\ast$)] $C$ is smooth, so that $S$ is smooth as well and the fibres of $\pi'$ (and of $\pi$) have at most one singular point. \end{itemize}
+The cubic fourfolds containing a plane that we will study according to \cite{Kuz3} are those satisfying the following additional hypothesis: \begin{itemize} \item[($\ast$)] The sextic $C$ is smooth. \end{itemize}

+As observed in \cite[Rmk.\ 2.2]{MS}, by \cite[Prop.\ 1.2]{Bea}, a smooth cubic fourfold $Y$ satisfies condition $(\ast)$ if and only if the fibers of $\pi'$ have at most one singular point.
+Notice also that the double cover $S$ is smooth as well.

 One of the key geometric properties of these varieties is:

 \begin{prop} {\bf (\cite{V}, Sect.\ 1, Proposition 4).} The cubic fourfold $Y$ is determined by the sextic $C$ and an odd theta-characteristic $\theta$, i.e., a line bundle $\theta\in\Pic(C)$ such that $\theta^{\otimes 2}\cong\omega_C$ and $h^0(C,\theta)$ is odd. \end{prop}